Everything You Need To Know About Donald Trump's Senate Impeachment Trial

 Will the Senate impeachment trial be televised?

-Yes, the impeachment trial will be televised, but it will be very different from other congressional hearings you've watched on TV.
-This time, the Senate is controlling all cameras in the chambers and they will all have limited and fixed positions to avoid zoomed-in reaction shots.
-Although C-SPAN which is a cable-funded network, attempted to request cameras inside chambers, they haven't received a response yet — and likely won't.
+Yes, the impeachment trial will be televised in America, but it will be very different from other congressional hearings people have watched on TV in the US.
+This time, the Senate is controlling cameras in the chambers and they will all have limited and fixed positions to avoid zoomed-in reaction shots.
+Although C-SPAN which is a cable-funded network, attempted to request cameras inside the chambers, they haven't received a response yet — and likely won't.
 This essentially limits media coverage of the entire impeachment trial, which goes many precedents for reports, though it does mirror the same process as Bill Clinton's 1999 Senate trial.

 How will the Senate impeachment trial work?

 Unlike a normal trial, instead of a judge determining what will and won’t be admissible, Senate Majority Leader Mitch McConnell will have the power to introduce rules, shoot down proposals, dictate pace and control essentially every other facet of the trial.
-On Monday, January 20, McConnell announced that he plans to give House impeachment managers and Trump’s counselors each two days to lay out their opening arguments in court in an effort to stick to his speedy trial, taking place entirely between 1pm and 1am on consecutive days.
+On Monday, January 20, McConnell announced that he plans to give House impeachment managers and Trump’s counsellors each two days to lay out their opening arguments in court in an effort to make this a speedy trial.

 Advertisement